 Many had also begun to see it as something that would strengthen Chinese power in the region economically as the countries to the pact integrate more closely together.

-The move was even greeted warmly be the leader of the opposition Congress Party defeated comprehensively by Mr Modi in this year’s general election.
+The move was even greeted warmly by the leader of the opposition Congress Party defeated so comprehensively by Mr Modi in this year’s general election.

 Congress leader, Randeep Singh Surjewala, described the outcome as a ‘victory for all fighting for protecting national interests’ while many of Mr Modi’s political allies held a similar point of view and breathed a sigh of relief.

-Confederation of Indian Industry had a more ambiguous view on India’s RCEP withdrawal
+Confederation of Indian Industry had a more ambiguous view, but accepted risk to many Indian firms

 The Confederation of Indian Industry, however, warned that the pact may have been an opportunity for India while accepting that the threat to many Indian firms from lower-cost external competition was a real one.

-A personal and well-deserved victory for the Thai Commerce Minister who worked hard
+A personal and well-deserved victory for the Thai Commerce Minister Jurin Laksanavisit

 The conclusion of the agreement is a personal victory for Thailand’s Commerce Minister Jurin Laksanavisit who worked hard to bring the deal together and was frustrated in the last few weeks by India’s last-minute misgivings.